-What is Mindfulness-based Supervision?
+What is it?

 Supervision can be undertaken by anyone who is teaching mindfulness in any format, whether teaching MBSR, MBCT, Introductory programmes or other Mindfulness-based interventions.
 You may be newly qualified in teaching Mindfulness and are looking for support and mentoring as you deepen your understanding of the course curriculum and the dynamics of your group.
+Perhaps you are already an experienced mindfulness teacher and would like to explore a specific aspect or issue in your teaching are looking for a new supervisor.
 The guidelines for good practice for mindfulness teachers recommend regular supervision if you are teaching mindfulness-based courses or retreats.
-Perhaps you are already an experienced mindfulness teacher and would like to explore a specific aspect or issue in your teaching are looking for a new supervisor.

-Mindfulness based Supervision can also support you in exploring and deepening your personal practice even if if you are not currently teaching
+Mindfulness based Supervision can also support you in exploring and deepening your personal practice even if if you are not currently teaching.

 You may come to a session with a particular issue that is alive for you in your work or your practice, something you are wondering about or any challenges that you might have encountered during your course.
 Through a process of inquiry, we can explore these issues together.
 The sessions are very much a collaborative process and are based on mutual respect and care.

 The supervision session itself creates a container that includes elements of mindfulness practice and supports embodied presence and compassion.

-I am currently involved in a 12-month in-depth training for Mindfulness Supervisors with Lot Heijke (The Netherlands), Günter Hudasch and Petra Meibert (Germany) and Camilla Sköld (Sweden); mindfulness teachers, trainers and supervisors with extensive and international teaching experience.
+Beate has completed a 12-month in-depth training for Mindfulness Supervisors with Lot Heijke (The Netherlands), Günter Hudasch and Petra Meibert (Germany) and Camilla Sköld (Sweden); mindfulness teachers, trainers and supervisors with extensive and international teaching experience.
 During 2018 she trained in the use of MBI-TAC with Rebecca Crane and in 2021 she has followed the foundational and advanced training for trauma-sensitive mindfulness with David Treleaven.

 Interested in Mindfulness-based Supervision?